ItsDanik/rfidisk/README.md

 - Find a solution for the known issue with Proton (USB Momentarily Disconnects and Arduino reboots)
 - Explore GameScope support (test game launching and make use of GameScope notification system)
 - Potentially package it as a DeckyLoader plugin?
+- Make RFIDisk manager themable (colors) with pre-installed light theme, dark theme, catppuccin mocha theme:
+  A simple dropdown menu in RFIDisk manager selects theme.
+Themes should be located in rfidisk-manager-themes.json